Where to Find Brush in Minecraft

 Used on suspicious sand and suspicious gravel to extract buried archaeological items like pottery sherds and armor trims.

-Brush is a crafted item in the Tools category of Minecraft, and in this guide we cover exactly where to find it and the fastest way to get one.
-The short answer: look in Desert (Desert Temples), Ocean (Ocean Ruins), and Taiga (Trail Ruins).
+Looking for Brush?
+It is a crafted item in the Tools category of Minecraft, and the 3 places it appears plus the 2 methods below are everything this site knows about getting one.
+The short answer for Brush: look in Desert (Desert Temples), Ocean (Ocean Ruins), and Taiga (Trail Ruins).
 Craft using 1 Feather, 1 Copper Ingot, and 1 Stick.
-Finding Brush is rated very easy (1/5): it is one of the first things a new survival world can supply, needing no special gear or travel.
-Practically speaking you will not be searching distant biomes for Brush: it is a craft at a Crafting Table, so this guide focuses on lining up its ingredients and the best moment to make one.
+Very easy is the verdict on Brush, 1 out of 5: it is one of the first things a new survival world can supply, needing no special gear or travel.
+Since a Crafting Table turns out Brush on demand, the work here is gathering rather than exploring, and the sections below cover each ingredient, where it comes from and when it is worth the trip.

 Primary Location